 SECRET DOOR SUBMISSION GUIDELINES

-We want to hear from passionate artists and writers about distinctive ideas, issues, and art in the Toronto regional art scene and beyond.
-These ideas aren't always controversial or hard-hitting; sometimes they're just odd or offbeat, and sometimes they're a slice of life, something uniquely personal.
+We want to hear from passionate artists and writers about distinctive ideas, issues, and art.
+The topics aren't always controversial or hard-hitting; sometimes they're just odd or offbeat, and sometimes they're a slice of life, something uniquely personal.
 The articles published on The Secret Door are meant to illuminate authentically-made art and encompass the experience of artists by exploring the sometimes-veiled aspects of art and culture (see our About section).

 PITCH TO